Find free Utah criminal records in every UT county through official channels today.

 The registry even allows you to register to track the particular offender or submit a tip concerning them.

-Note: Neither of these options are a general felony registry.
+Note: Neither of these options is a general felony registry.
 These websites can only be used to conduct searches on sex offenders.

-Criminal Records & Arrest Records Rights & Laws in Utah
+Criminal & Arrest Record Rights & Laws in Utah

 Unfortunately, there is little one can do to stop an individual who conducts a personal background check.
 The main caveat is they cannot find your criminal or arrest information and then use it to blackmail, stalk you or commit any other crime.
 If someone requests a professional background on you, there are additional protections.